Libraries Customer Charter

-- Displays are accepted at the discretion of the Manager, Libraries or his/her delegated representative.
+- Displays are accepted at the discretion of the Manager, Libraries and Community Spaces or his/her delegated representative.
 If a request to exhibit any material is declined, the person seeking to display the material will have the reasons for the decision explained to them.
 If this explanation is not satisfactory, the Wellington City Council complaints procedure may be used, and this will be explained to the person concerned.

-- Displays of commercial products and services may be displayed where there is an identifiable benefit to the library or where there is a formal partnership in place between the library and the displaying organisation.
+- Displays of commercial products and services may be displayed where there is an identifiable benefit to the Library or where there is a formal partnership in place between the Library and the displaying organisation.

 - Material for events organised by religious organisations will generally be displayed.